Seong Gi-hun: Squid Game season 2

 In the second season, set three years later, Gi-hun was paying his former loan sharks, with Choi Woo-seok and Kim Jeong-rae to hunt down the recruiter of the games, eventually tracking him down to a run-down hotel room.
 The recruiter challenges Gi-hun to a game of Russian roulette, both casting aspersions at the other.
 The recruiter challenges him to pull the trigger twice on him, saying that he would prove to be "trash"; Gi-hun pulls the trigger on himself, making the same challenge to the recruiter, who ultimately shoots himself.
 Gi-hun then joins forces with Hwang Jun-ho and the mercenaries.
 He plans with others to track down the Front Man, having a false tooth with a tracker in it.
 He was invited into a limo, where he asks to be put into the game so he could take it down, with the Front Man accepting this, becoming Player 456 again.
+As he wakes up along with other players, a shaman named Seon-nyeo approaches him and scolds him with the fate of the previous players.
 He learns of a new rule that players vote to stay or leave after every game now and that his friend, Park Jung-bae, had joined the game, telling him to stick close to him.
 During Red Light, Green Light, he discovers that the tracker was removed, preventing his allies from locating him.
 He explains the consequences of losing to the other players, taking care to instruct them when to freeze.
 The other players only realize the consequences once the first player dies.
 Gi-hun then instructs the players to form a line with the taller players in front.
 Thanos pushes players off and Gi-hun and the players are forced to run instead towards the finish line as the time almost runs out.
 He crosses the finish line, but notices a player who had been shot asking for help.
-He, alongside Cho Hyun-ju, help him cross, though he is killed anyway by Kang No-eul, a North Korean defector and Squid Game guard.
+He, alongside Cho Hyun-ju, help him cross, though he is killed anyway by Kang No-eul, a North Korean defector and Squid Game soldier.
+The players stare are the closing ceiling whilst Gi-hun fails to locate No-eul in time.